 This guide is a brief listing of some of the providers available in and near Gilbert which is intended to connect residents with community assets, provide information about resources to improve quality of life, and offer access to information for residents who are in need of services.
 You are encouraged to research and determine the best provider for your family.
 Gilbert Public Schools accepts no liability for the content of these resources, or for the consequences of any actions taken on the basis of the information provided.
-Other resources may be available at Maricopa County Health & Social Services.
+Other resources may be available at Maricopa County Health & Social Services and Find Help Phoenix.
 Note: It’s our goal to provide current and accurate information; however, businesses may have changed locations or contact information.
-Gilbert Public Schools does not endorse any provider nor evaluate the quality of service provided.
+Gilbert Public Schools does not endorse any provider nor evaluate the quality of service provided

 Suicide & Depression Prevention, Awareness, & Resources

 988 Suicide and Crisis Lifeline Whether seeking help for yourself or someone else, 988 counselors can provide you with support.
 These services are available anywhere in the United States and in multiple languages.